VBenny42/vbenny42.github.io/_posts/2024-12-10-advent-of-code-day10.md

 8.....8
 9.....9</code></pre></div></div>
     </div>
-<figcaption>The one on the left is the topographic map, and the one on the right is the map with the trail marked and irrelevant cells removed.</figcaption>
+<figcaption>The one on the left is the topographic map, and the one on the right is the map with the trails marked and irrelevant cells removed.</figcaption>
 </div>

 This map has two trails that start from the singular `0` cell.
 Each map has a